Why Apply for an Electronic Money Institution License in Cyprus

 9. Anti-Avoidance Measures

-- General Anti-Avoidance Rule (GAAR): Cyprus has implemented GAAR to prevent aggressive tax planning schemes.
+- General Anti-Avoidance Rule (GAAR): Cyprus has implemented GAAR to prevent aggressive tax-planning schemes.
 Transactions lacking economic substance or commercial purpose may be disregarded for tax purposes.

 - Controlled Foreign Company (CFC) Rules: CFC rules prevent the shifting of profits to low-tax jurisdictions by taxing the income of controlled foreign subsidiaries at the parent company level if certain conditions are met.